 To be eligible for enrolment in Oakwood School, students must be secondary school-aged, not currently attending or enrolled in another school, and wishing to re-engage with teachers and learning.
 There will be times when students meet the enrolment criteria but for whom another school is considered more appropriate to meet their needs; in such cases, Oakwood School staff will assist the student in pursuing this other school enrolment.

-If you would like to learn more about Oakwood School, I encourage you to look at this video about the school and contact us if you want further information.
+If you would like to learn more about Oakwood School, I encourage you to contact us if you want further information.

 Paul Newson, Principal